 In February, the law firm Hagens Berman announced a class action lawsuit against one of the main instigators on the Reddit page, alleging price manipulation.

 The Securities Act of 1934, and the Commodities Exchange Act prohibit three types of market manipulation activities:

 Fraudsters can circulate rumors intended to inflate a stock price or drive it down, depending on whether they are interested in selling or buying.
 Social media, chat rooms, email campaigns, and phony newsletters are all effective tools for spreading rumors and misinformation.

-Price manipulation schemes can use large or high volumes of trades to raise or depress prices.
+Price-manipulation schemes can use high volumes of trades to raise or depress prices.
 Fraudsters can also acquire inactive shell companies with registered shares.
 They then inflate the value of the shares through a series of phony transactions.

 Financial markets are critical to the growth and efficiency of the economy.
 Manipulation not only defrauds investors but also harms the economy by eroding confidence in the financial markets as well as the institutions that support and regulate them.

 How Stock Market Manipulation Works

 While there are an infinite number of variations, there are a few common market-manipulation schemes:

 Pump-and-dumps are the most common schemes to directly ensnare the average investor.
 They involve small companies, called "microcaps" or "penny stocks," with shares that are traded over the counter (OTC).
 Companies that are traded OTC don't have to meet the strict listing requirements of an exchange like the NYSE or Nasdaq.
 Fraudsters use microcaps for their schemes because there is usually very little public information available about the businesses, and it's easier for them to gain control of the stock.